 - All transcripts must have a recent date on which it was printed

-- If your previous education was completed in India, individual marksheets are required; consolidated transcripts are not acceptable.
+- If your previous education was completed in India or Pakistan, individual marksheets are required; consolidated transcripts are not acceptable.

 - A Degree Certificate must accompany transcripts* that do not clearly indicate: